ayrapetovai/dfm/README.md

 the modification time of the target file and to each other.
 - Successful `apply` subcommand modifies times the same way as `add` subcommand.

-Regular run (non init):
+Regular run (non init subcommand):
-1. try to read ~/.config/fdm/config.toml,
+1. try to read ~/.config/dfm/config.toml,
-2. if not found try to read ~/.dfm.toml,
+2. if not found then try to read ~/.dfm.toml,
-3. if not found error, print help.
+3. if not found then raise an error and print help.

 ### Init
 Thi command modifies dotfile manager's config file if it exists.